cardinalcss/cardinalcss/README.md

 When doing so, please checkout a new feature branch, and submit your pull request from it.
 Do not submit pull requests from your `master` branch.
 Please and thank you.

+## License

+Cardinal is licensed under the MIT Open Source license.
+For more information, see the LICENSE file in this repository.

 ## Colophon

 Cardinal is a project by [Chris Bracco](http://cbracco.me).